Autism Myths & Facts – Debunking Misconceptions with Autizum

 Myth 3: Autism only affects children

 Fact: Autism is a lifelong condition.
 Autistic adults may continue to face social, emotional, and employment-related challenges.
+Learn more about autism in adults and how to support them. early intervention strategies

 Myth 4: All autistic individuals are savants or geniuses